May Edition: Grow your Christmas dinner

 Regarded as a long-term crop, swedes must be watered regularly so that they are kept moist, and surrounding soil must be kept weed-free.
 Avoid diseases and pests such as flea beetles by covering with Horticultural Fleece.

-Carrots are a family favourite Christmas dinner vegetable and depending on the variety, carrots such can be sown in rows or garden planters if they are short rooted. the ideal planter for short rooted carrot varieties is the deeper Vegetable Patio Planter with three or four seeds in each.
-Or get the Carrot Planter - specifically designed for the job.
+Carrots are a family favourite Christmas dinner vegetable and depending on the variety, carrots such can be sown in rows or garden planters if they are short rooted.
+The ideal planter for short rooted carrot varieties is the deeper Vegetable Patio Planter with three or four seeds in each.
+Alternatively, get the Carrot Planter - specifically designed for the job.

 If sowing carrot seeds directly they need an area which is both well prepared and well drained.
 Seeds need to be sown in a very shallow trench, no more than 1cm deep and at least 5cm apart.
 They need to be covered over with soil and watered in - germination should take place within 14 days.
 It is advisable to sow carrot seeds sparingly as this reduces the need to thin them out which can attract carrot root fly.
 Avoid pests and diseases by covering with horticultural fleece and a pest and wind barrier. check out this blog for all you need to know about avoiding carrot flies.